Pilot programs - test new technologies and get incentives

 Summary: For residential customers testing a new gas absorption heat pump

 Program details: Ten residential gas customers are testing a new gas absorption heat pump for space and water heating which has a manufacturer’s claim of being more than 100 per cent efficient.
-As with all gas equipment, these systems can operate on Renewable Natural Gas1 (RNG).
+These systems can operate on Renewable Natural Gas (RNG)1, which is a low-carbon energy that can help reduce overall greenhouse gas emissions–without expensive upgrades or retrofits.

 Pilot participants are in the Lower Mainland and in the Interior so we can compare system efficiencies and reliability across different climate zones, as well as evaluating overall customer satisfaction.
 The results from this pilot program may lead to a gas absorption heat pump rebate program for residential FortisBC customers in the future.